 コンテンツにスキップ

-“12th Fresh Concert” special interview!
-Yui Yokomori & Naoki Kawada talk ~Gorgeous competition by up-and-coming young performers~
+Special interview for the "12th Fresh Concert"!
+Yui Yokomori & Naoki Kawada talk about a spectacular collaboration between up-and-coming young musicians

 「第12回フレッシュ・コンサート」開催特別インタビュー! 横森由衣&川田直輝が語る〜新進気鋭の若き演奏家による華やかな競演〜

--Do you both have any feelings about Mozart's ``The Marriage of Figaro,'' which will be performed at the Fresh Concert?
+-Do you two have any special feelings about Mozart's "The Marriage of Figaro," which will be performed at the Fresh Concert?

-[Yokomori] I played the role of Susanna in a regular opera performance at my graduate school.
-It's the first opera I studied through all the acts, so it's very memorable, and I'm very happy to be able to perform it again.
-I want to be fully prepared for the actual performance.
+[Yokomori] I played the role of Susanna in the graduate school's regular opera performance.
+It was the first opera I studied in its entirety, so it's a memorable experience for me, and I'm very happy to be able to perform it again.
+I'd like to be fully prepared for the performance.

 IMG_6705_th

-[Kawada] This is my first time speaking with Yokomori-san, but I actually participated in that opera as a chorus member.
+[Kawada] This is the first time I've had the chance to talk to Yokomori-san like this, but actually, I also participated in that opera as a chorus member.

 [Yokomori] That's right.
 I remember.
-So, it's not the first time, but it's the first time we've met on stage in two years... (lol).
+So it wasn't our first time meeting, it was our first time meeting on stage in two years... (laughs).

 -What are the highlights of each song?

-[Yokomori] Susanna's aria in Act 4, ``At last, when I'm happy'' is a very graceful song about her love for her lover, Figaro.
-I would like to express the warmth and kindness of Susannah's heart.
+[Yokomori] Susanna's aria in Act 4, "At Last, Joyful Times," is a very graceful song that sings of her love for her lover, Figaro.
+I would like to express the warmth and kindness of Susanna's heart.

--When performing, do you ever rediscover Mozart or his works?
+-When you perform, do you ever find yourself rediscovering Mozart or his works?

 IMG_6705_th

--We would like to ask you about your past activities.
-What first made you want to become a musician?
+-I'd like to ask you about your activities up to now.
+First of all, what made you want to become musicians?

-[Kawada] For me, it's very simple and pure fun.
-However, I definitely felt this way when I was in high school.
-Although I had been familiar with music since I was little, partly due to the influence of my mother and grandmother, up until that point, I had only had a vague feeling about it.
-It all started with a class called "Harmony."
-I learned about the structure of music, but when I applied the knowledge I gained there to the music I listen to on a daily basis, I was surprised and moved in a new way.
-From there, my interest deepened, and various other factors such as my teacher's recommendation also came into play.
+[Kawada] For me, it's very simple and just purely fun.
+However, I didn't really feel that way until I was in high school.
+Influenced by my mother and grandmother, I was familiar with music from an early age, but up until then, I only had a vague feeling about it.
+It all started with a class called "harmony."
+We learned about musical composition, and when I tried to apply the knowledge I gained there to the music I usually listen to, I was surprised and moved.
+From there, my interest deepened, and various other factors, such as my teacher's recommendation, added to it, and that's what started it all.

 IMG_6705_th

-−I heard that in addition to performing professionally, you are also currently involved in activities rooted in the local community.
+-I heard that in addition to performing professionally, you are also involved in community-based activities.

-[Yokomori] I am active as a member of the Yokosuka Musicians Support Association (YMSA).
-Musicians from Yokosuka gather and hold concerts at various locations.
-We perform not only at concert halls, but also at neighborhood halls and museums, and even people who are not normally familiar with classical music enjoy them.
-Most recently, a New Year's concert was held at Yokosuka Bunka Kaikan, and 40 members with ties to Yokosuka gathered.
-I feel truly blessed to be able to have so many opportunities to perform in my hometown.
+[Yokomori] I am an active member of the Yokosuka Musicians Support Association (YMSA).
+Musicians from Yokosuka gather together and hold concerts in various locations.
+We hold concerts not only in concert halls, but also in community centers and art museums, and even people who are not familiar with classical music enjoy them very much.
+Recently, a New Year's concert was held at Yokosuka Cultural Center, and 40 members with ties to Yokosuka gathered.
+I feel really happy to have so many opportunities to perform in my hometown.

-The big dream of a young musician who will play a role in the future of the classical world
+The big dream of a young musician who will play a part in the classical music world of the future

-[Yokomori] I like watching baseball games.
-Invited by a friend from university, I went to Tokyo Dome without knowing which direction was right or which left...
-However, I found myself enjoying it and cheering for it because it was so interesting (lol).
-When I think about it, I think that the stage and baseball are similar.
-The same goes for the open feeling of a baseball field, and also the feeling of being able to raise your voice effortlessly when you hit a home run and say, ``I did it!''
+[Yokomori] For me, it's watching baseball games.
+A friend from university invited me to the Tokyo Dome, not knowing what to do...
+But it was so much fun that before I knew it, I was enjoying cheering for the team (laughs).
+When I think about it, I think that theater and baseball are similar.
+There's the open feeling of the baseball stadium, and also the feeling of being able to sing in a relaxed voice when a home run is hit and you say "Yes!"
 I often go to watch Giants games.

 IMG_6705_th

-[Kawada] On the other hand, I often spend my time relaxing in my room.
-I love books, so I think reading is refreshing.
-Also...how about a movie?
-Sometimes I go to the movie theater.
-I basically watch Western movies, and ``Shin Godzilla'' that was shown in 2016 was very good.
-The information density was so appealing that I went to the theater four times when it was screened (lol).
+[Kawada] On the other hand, I spend a lot of time relaxing in my room.
+I like books, so I think reading refreshes me.
+And then... movies?
+I sometimes go to the cinema.
+I usually watch foreign films, but "Shin Godzilla" that came out in 2016 was really good.
+The density of information was so attractive that I went to the cinema four times when it was released (laughs).

--Finally, please tell us about your future activities and dreams for the future.
+-Finally, please tell us about your upcoming activities and dreams for the future.

-[Kawada] I'm sorry that I'm not talking about playing, but my immediate goal is to complete graduate school.
-I am working towards completing my thesis by December of this year and successfully completing my studies.
-After that, it's a new start.
+[Kawada] I'm sorry that this isn't about performance, but... my immediate goal is to finish graduate school.
+I'm working to finish my thesis by December of this year and graduate successfully.
+After that, it'll be a new start.
 My dream for the future is to study vocal music in Italy.
-Also, I would like to think about how the stage should be performed as a Japanese person.
-I think the latter is a proposition that will come true for us eventually.
-Both songs and musical instruments are born from the climate of each country, so I would like to explore things that are uniquely Japanese.
+I also want to think about what it means to perform on stage as a Japanese person.
+I think the latter is a proposition we will have to go through eventually.
+Both songs and instruments are born from the climate of each country, so I want to explore what is unique to Japanese people.

 IMG_6705_th